 - Footer Preview - This displays a preview of what the footer will look like on the career site.
 The selected image is always aligned in the lower-left portion of the footer.
 Any empty space in the footer is filled with the selected footer color.
 The selected logo is not resized.

 - Advanced - The Advanced career site footer option includes HTML configuration options.
 Selecting the Advanced option opens the WYSIWYG editor.
 The WYSIWYG (What You See Is What You Get) tool provides configuration tools, such as images, fonts, colors, formatting, and tables.
 There is also a Copy from Word feature that enables administrators to import from Microsoft Word, preserving the formatting used in the Word document.
 HTML code can also be used.
 For more information about the WYSIWYG tool, see the WYSIWYG Tool Considerations section in the Create New Email topic in Online Help.
 Only certain HTML tags will be rendered.
 All other tags will not be rendered and the tags will display as text.
-See the Whitelisted Customizable Elements topic in Online Help for more information.
+See Safe Listed Customizable Elements.

 Note: When clicking between the Simple and Advanced options when configuring headers and footers, any settings that you have configured in either option are maintained.